 Our current syndication partners are:

-Articles republished by the Whitley Pump are excluded from syndication; permission must be sought from the source.
+Articles sourced from our syndication partners and republished by the Whitley Pump are excluded from syndication; the source probably has their own arrangement.